Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_shape_space_docker.md

 [![image-center](../assets/images/600px/shape_space_docker_img4.png){: .align-center width="400px"}](../assets/images/shape_space_docker_img4.png)
 {: style="font-size: medium;"}

-Next, run the following lines of MATLAB code to extract and save the principal components from your model to a `.csv` file:
+Once the path is set, run the following lines of MATLAB code to extract and save the principal components from your model to a `.csv` file:

 ~~~
 load( [pwd filesep 'WBC_PCA.mat'] );